BMarujo/TastyBite/README.md

 - Notifications
 - Tracking/Order Page
 - Firestore Database to store Orders info
-- GPS Location (with Permission Request)
+- GPS Location (with Permission Request) and Usage of Geocoding (to get the address from the coordinates)
+- Dynamic Order Status Update: Implemented a Timer-Based mechanism to dynamically update the order status
 - Accelometer and Gyroscope ???